Movatterモバイル変換

 Religious styleBishop

 Liam Stephen Cary (born August 21, 1947) is an American prelate of theRoman Catholic Church.
-He has served as bishop of theDiocese of Baker inOregon since 2012.
+He had served as bishop of theDiocese of Baker inOregon since 2012 until his retirement on July 10, 2025

 Biography